 Singapore has confirmed cases of COVID-19 within its borders.
 Singapore reverted to Phase Two (Heightened Alert) of its reopening plan as of July 22, 2021, from Phase Three (Heightened Alert), which had been in effect since June 14, 2021.
 Increased safe-distancing measures and border controls were further relaxed on April 26, 2022, but remain in place and are strictly enforced.
-For details on the gradual reopening plan, please refer to the Ministry of Health notice here: https://www.moh.gov.sg/news-highlights/details/going-back-to-phase-2-heightened-alert.
+For details on the gradual reopening plan, please refer to the July 20, 2021, Ministry of Health notice here: https://www.moh.gov.sg/news-highlights/details/going-back-to-phase-2-heightened-alert.
 The Phase Two (Heightened Alert) status is planned through August 18, 2021, but will be reviewed two weeks after implementation.

 The Singapore Immigration and Checkpoints Authority (ICA) ended the Vaccinated Travel Lane (VTL) program on March 31, 2022.
 Starting April 1, 2022, all eligible vaccinated travelers are permitted to enter Singapore without prior VTL entry approval and without taking VTL-designated flights, and no post-arrival testing or quarantine is required: https://www.moh.gov.sg/news-highlights/details/easing-of-community-smms-and-border-measures.
 Starting April 26, 2022, all fully vaccinated travelers and non-fully vaccinated children aged 12 and below will no longer be required to take a pre-departure COVID-19 test before departing for Singapore.